Kampong Chhnang (city)

 Kampong Chhnang (កំពង់ឆ្នាំង [kɑmpɔŋ cʰnaŋ]) is the capital city of Kampong Chhnang Province, in central Cambodia.

 It is located just west of the Tonlé Sap River and is a noted port.
 The small city is connected to Phnom Penh by a national highway route and railway.
 Phnom Kong Rei is a landmark located north of the city across the Tonle Sap River.

-The economy of the area is dominated by rice production and many locals live on floating fishing villages during the high-water monsoon season.
+The economy of the area is dominated by rice production.
+Until recently, many locals lived in floating fishing villages during the high-water monsoon season.
+The last of these floating villages was dismantled at the end of 2022.